-7.2 Documents incorporated by reference
+7.2 Update of the Registration Document and documents incorporated by reference

 The information incorporated by reference herein forms an integral part of this Securities Note, save that any statement contained in a document which is incorporated by reference herein, shall be modified or superseded for the purpose of this Securities Note to the extent that a statement contained in this Securities Note modifies or supersedes such earlier statement (whether expressly, by implication or otherwise).
 Any statement so modified or superseded shall not, except as so modified or superseded, constitute a part of this Securities Note.